torvalds/linux/Documentation/PCI/pcieaer-howto.rst

 an error.
 The Root Port, upon receiving an error reporting message, internally processes and logs the error message in its AER Capability structure.
-Error information being logged includes storing the error reporting agent's requestor ID into the Error Source Identification Registers and setting the error bits of the Root Error Status Register accordingly.
+Error information being logged includes storing the error reporting agent's Requester ID into the Error Source Identification Registers and setting the error bits of the Root Error Status Register accordingly.
 If AER error reporting is enabled in the Root Error Command Register, the Root Port generates an interrupt when an